Parkland-CSC155/final-project-resources/examples/browser-javascript-vs-node-example.md

 ######1 - The Server-Side
 ```
+// This is an express route defined within a NodeJS express application
 // you can use GET, POST, PUT, DELETE
 app.get("/an-ajax-route", function(req, res, next){

+  // some arbitrary data that you might have loaded from a database
   var car = { make: "Chevrolet", model: "Cruze" };

+  // express gives us a `json` function for sending JSON-formatted data back in our response
   res.json(car);

 });